freeborn86/f4th/README.md

 Fallout 4 terminal hacking helper
 =================================
-Fallout 4 is an action role-playing video game developed by Bethesda Game Studios This little console Java app helps with an ingame task "hacking" terminals.
+Fallout 4 is an action role-playing video game developed by Bethesda Game Studios.
+This little console Java app helps with an ingame task "hacking" terminals.

 Description